 In-year applications need to be made directly to the school.
 Application forms are available direct from the school.
 If a place is not available in the year group for which a student applies, the application will be refused and placed on the waiting list.
-Names are placed on this waiting list in the rank order of our published oversubscripted criteria, not in the date order by which they are received.
+Names are placed on this waiting list in the rank order of our published over-subscripted criteria, not in the date order by which they are received.
 Parents have the right to appeal to the refusal for a place.
 If, after the offer of places has been made up to the PAN, the school is over-subscribed, and all unsuccessful applications will automatically be placed on the waiting list which will be administrated by the governors of the school which will remain there until the end of the academic year.
+In year admissions will be dealt with within 15 school days of receipt of application.